 The Critical Reading section contains the sentence completion questions.
 In this type of questions, there will be sentence with one or more blanks.
 The test-taker will have to select the word, out of the options given, which best fills up these blanks.

 This type of questions appears in the Math section.
 There will be no options given to this question type.
 The test-taker has to generate his own answer to the question and write it in a special grid.
 The answer can be a fraction, a decimal or a whole number.

-The above discussion gives us the basic information about SAT exam.
-You should know about proper techniques to study for SAT and attend SAT prep courses for better preparation.
-Practice more and know more about SAT at the College Board website.
+The above discussion gives us the basics of SAT.
+You should know about proper techniques to study for the test and attend preparatory courses for better preparation.
+Practice more and know more about the test at the College Board website.